7 Top Tips on Caring for your Pet this Winter

 Dogs love to run, jump and chase balls into water.
 However, during the cold weather, many bodies of water freeze over, making it dangerous for them to fall into.

 Be sure to keep your dog on a lead if you see any frozen water, and keep a strong hold of them if they try to jump in.
 If they get away from you, whilst it might be tempting to go in after them, it’s really important that you don’t.
 Most dogs are strong swimmers, so it’s likely that they’ll be able to get themselves out without you getting injured in the process.
+For more winter walkies tips, check out our blog post on the subject.

 Prepare for Fireworks